Sylius/Sylius/docs/book/products/catalog_promotions.rst

 .. note::

-    If you want to reapply Catalog Promotion manually you can refer to the :ref:`How to create a Catalog Promotion Rule and Action? <how-to-create-a-catalog-promotion-rule-and-action>` section
+    If you want to reapply Catalog Promotion manually you can refer to the :ref:`How to create a Catalog Promotion Scope and Action? <how-to-create-a-catalog-promotion-scope-and-action>` section

 Learn more
 ----------